digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/getting-started/settlement.rst

 Can we use a different settler?
 ===============================

-In our example, Alice triggers the final settlement of the transaction (by exercising the ``Settle`` choice on the :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` contract).
+In our example, Bob triggers the final settlement of the transaction (by exercising the ``Settle`` choice on the :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` contract).

 In principle, a different settler could be chosen.
 The choice of a settler is usually quite